angelahe/SPAtext/README_AH.md

 uses event driven model to prevent blocking on I/O and other long running operations (could also use Java and Python lambda functions)

+note on lambdas:
+don't necessarily exit when function returns use context to respond or fail async tasks may not complete by time the function returns - want to avoid! invoke callback to finish the request useful actions:
+- write to filesystem (512MB) at /tmp, but only when fn is running (not persisted)
+- run linux commands from function (shell) so can use node.js libraries with native extensions
+limits:
+-number of processes can spawn, number of file descriptors have open -number of concurrent invocations of function (default 100) -300 sections for execution memory, time, cost: pay by gigabyte second, longer and more memory = pay more

+deploy lambda fn:
+use AWS CLI lambda create-function

 ## tips and recommendations
   consider using an automated page-reloading tool as you work e.g. livepage plugin for google chrome or livereload (standalone web server and protocol that is used to reload web apps automatically during dev.  whenever server detects a file has changed, communicates the change to the js lib or browser plugin in the client)